jonathanpei/mathblitz/README.md

-# Aime Countdown
+# Math Blitz
-You can play aime countdown at <a href="https://mathblitz.herokuapp.com"> Math Blitz</a> .
+You can play a countdown round with AIME problems at <a href="https://mathblitz.herokuapp.com"> Math Blitz</a> .